 The property has a small pond, an extensive network of trails(several miles), fruit(plum, persimmon, loquat, serviceberry, black currant, dragonfruit, hardy kiwi, apple, pomegranate, pear) and nut(pecan, chestnut, hazelnut)trees, grapevines, blackberries, raspberries, blueberries, vegetable and flower gardens, a dog(Snoddy Dawg!), friendly barn cats, poultry(Chickens, geese, ducks, guineas, bantams), lots of wildlife, as well as a zone 8 growing season(4 season garden).

 I have a library of 7k+ volumes, covering a myriad of topics, plus most friends refer to me as a walking encyclopedia.
 An old hippie (54yo) from the Rainbow Family--very liberal, I moved back to the Carolinas to run the farm and help my mom who had Alzheimer's.
-My children are now adults--one son spends most of the summer with me on the farm, the others are on their life journeys--and I'm currently single.
+My children are now adults & on their life journeys.

 Diagnosed with cancer in 2016, I've gone through radiation treatments & multiple surgeries.
 It's been a hell of a time for me & the homestead, but we've continued to host volunteers/guests the whole time.
 I'm now learning a new way of life due a laryngectomy & a pectoral flap procedure.
 My mobility is limited & some may have trouble understanding my speech.
 My son has had to run the farm for me for the past few summers.
 I will never be back to my old self, but we will keep hosting until I'm not able to handle it any longer.
 I look forward to this challenge and still having a load of helpful folks to teach and to learn from.